Project – Nightly process of 60,000,000 SEO URLs in SQL

 Summary

 This is a recap of a recent project I did where a client with several thousand customer and directory websites and several thousand specific local and national search keywords needed to process all that information into SEO-optimized locality-specific URLs.
-The project resulted in over 40,000,000 URLs being processed nightly and adding these URLs to over 3,000,000 virtual search-specific pages.
-The challenge here was the shear amount of data to be processed quickly enough so that every morning up-to-date URLs would be on all client customer’s online properties.
+The project resulted in over 60,000,000 URLs being processed nightly and adding these URLs to over 3,000,000 virtual search-specific pages.
+The challenge here was the sheer amount of data to be processed quickly enough so that every morning up-to-date URLs would be on all client customer’s online properties.

 Project Details